-The FOC Funding Coordination Group (FCG) shall aim to ensure the financial sustainability of the Coalition and coordinate donor activity to support Coalition aims and objectives.
-Any Member may volunteer to serve on the FCG.
+The FOC Funding Coordination Group (FCG) shall aim to ensure the financial sustainability of the Coalition and coordinate donor activity to support Coalition aims and objectives, in line with the principles of transparency, good governance, diversity, equity, inclusion, and accessibility.
+Any Coalition Member may volunteer to serve on the FCG.